 If you’re looking for an alternative layout and images aren’t very important to your offerings, try the WooCommerce Product Table plugin.
 You can set up easy-to-consume tables of your services and add one-page ordering.

-Accepting Payments from Clients
+Accepting payments from clients

-WooCommerce core provides built-in functionality for straightforward, one-time services.
-But there are a lot of additional ways that you can expand your invoicing and payment functionality to fit your exact needs.
+WooCommerce core provides built-in functionality for straightforward, one-time services, but there are a lot of additional ways that you can expand your invoicing and payment functionality to fit your exact needs.

-Name Your Price.
 The Name Your Price extension allows your clients to pay an amount of their choosing for your services.
 So, for example, you can email them a digital invoice with a link to a “name your price” product page.
 The client can then fill in the amount of the invoice and pay right on your website.
 There’s no need to create individual products for each and every invoice!

 For example, Poppy Floral charges a set deposit for their floral services, then uses Name Your Price to collect the remaining balance.
 This makes the invoicing and collection process much easier.